Burgestrand/gravitators/README.md

 You would initially drive straight into walls, crashland into the ground, or even collide head-on with your rival.

 After some time you learn to navigate your vessel.
-You shoot at each other, pick up items to improve your weapon, accidentally kill yourself with your own bullets, and sometimes you would score a clean bullseye on your rival.
+You shoot at each other, pick up items to improve your weapons, accidentally kill yourself with your own bullets, and sometimes you would score a clean bullseye on your rival.

 It was Gravitation: <http://www.youtube.com/watch?v=KX3NlMgAEcQ>.
 [Gravitators](http://gravitators.herokuapp.com/) is my remake.